 The ancient spring/holy well on Trencrom meant it could sustain inhabitants.
 In the legendary past it was home to the Giant Trecobben, about whom we know little except he was responsible for accidentally killing Cormelian, the Giant wife of Cormoran, by mis-throwing a huge hammer for Comroran to borrow.
 So as well as dipping your hands into the holy well water to make contact, we recommend collecting some in a small bottle to carry on your pilgrimage.
 By pouring it out at your destination you will physically connect the two holy hills of Trencrom and St Michael’s Mount by more than just your footfall.
 You will also symbolise reconcilation between the Giants, and wash away the violence of the past.

 To get down from Trencrom, take the track south toward St Michael’s Mount, emerging near Trencrom’s car park.
 St Michael’s Way then heads through scrub and fields.
 Past Ninnes Bridge and Trembethow Farm, you reach a ford over the Red River.
 This is known locally as ‘Dowr Amal’ – ‘Boundary River’.
 You might wish to take your shoes off and wade across the granite ford.
 Beware of thorns.
 You can use the bridge.
 You will again cross the Red River when it enters the sea at Marazion, marking your entry into the sacred centre of your pilgrimage.
 So take a moment to be still here, for this is a holy place.
-We cannot help but remember St Christopher when crossing fords.
+I cannot help but remember St Christopher when crossing fords.
 Children you help over may not be who you think…

 Turn left down Blowing House Hill lane, then over stone stiles to Ludgvan.
 Ludgvan Church has long been an important pilgrimage centre – you can see a stone carving of a pilgrim with staff above its porch.

-Inside the Church is a memorial to Humphrey Davy, President of the Royal Society, and the man who invented the Miners’ Lamp.
+Inside the Church is a memorial to Humphry Davy, President of the Royal Society, and the man who invented the Miners’ Lamp.
 People whose families have a mining past – much of the South West – may wish to offer thanks for the increased safety this object offered.
 You may be alive because of it…

 Ludgvan Church’s most fascinating story is of an vicar who prayed for a miracle to increase the power of his ministry.
 God answered in the form of a Spring flowing from the ground.
 On drinking some, the Vicar realised he could see microscopic details.
 He also became wonderfully eloquent.
 But best of all, he realised that anyone baptised with this water would never be hanged by a hemp rope.
 In an age when life was violent and dangerous, such a guarantee was a powerful and attractive force.
 All hangman’s nooses were made of hemp – except for aristocrats, for whom the rope was apparently silken.